Dr. Carol Prejean Zippert - Keynote Speaker

 Victoria Sprong, caregiver coordinator at Circe of Life Caregiver Cooperative in Bellingham, Wash., began working as a caregiver when she was a young, single mother.
 She found empowerment, stability and leadership opportunities by joining a cooperative.

-Sara Stephens, Housing and Cooperatives Attorney, Sustainable Economies Law Center (SELC).
-Sara provides legal support to worker cooperatives and also leads SELC’s effort to create and implement a model city ordinance to support worker cooperative development.
+Sara Stephens, Housing and Cooperatives Attorney, Sustainable Economies Law Center.
+Sara provides legal support to worker cooperatives and also leads the center’s effort to create and implement a model city ordinance to support worker cooperative development.
 Sara coordinates Co-opLaw.org, a legal resource library for cooperatives, as well as Think Outside the Boss, a legal workshop for cooperative start-ups.
-As a Housing Program Co-Director, Sara facilitates SELC’s policy advocacy, education, and client support for more just and affordable housing, with an emphasis on housing cooperatives and community land trusts.
+As a Housing Program Co-Director, Sara facilitates policy advocacy, education, and client support for more just and affordable housing, at the Sustainable Economies Law Center.
 Sara received a J.D. from Berkeley Law in 2014.
 Prior to attending law school, Sara supported community organizing and environmental justice efforts in Bangkok, Thailand and Pomona, California.

 Karen Tiedemann is a partner with Goldfarb and Lipman Law firm, where she practices in the areas of real estate transactions, affordable housing, nonprofit organization, and environmental law.
 She has formed many limited equity cooperatives, and represents numerous housing cooperatives, providing advice on compliance with Davis-Stirling, limited equity cooperative law, HUD financing, Department of Real Estate regulations, and other laws and regulations impacting cooperatives.
 Karen has served on CCCD’s Board of Directors since 2008.
 Her affordable housing work includes advising clients on compliance with fair housing laws.
 Ms. Tiedemann is a frequent speaker on housing cooperatives, relocation, and fair housing issues.
 She is also Karen is co-author of Between the Lines: A Question & Answer Guide on Legal Issues in Supportive Housing and A Legal Guide to California Redevelopment.
 Karen's education includes an A.B. from the University of California, Berkeley.
 J.D., Boalt Hall School of Law, University of California, Berkeley, Order of the Coif honors; she also holds a Masters in City Planning from University of California, Berkeley.